EdgeTX/edgetx-sdcard-sounds/README.md

-# EdgeTX - Sound packs
+# EdgeTX - Voice packs

 This repository contains the files needed to generate the voice packages used in EdgeTX.